arista-eosplus/packer-veos/VMware/README.md

      * Aboot-[release].iso and **rename it Aboot-vEOS.iso**
      * vEOS-[release].vmdk and **rename it vEOS.vmdk**

-**NOTE:** You can use the any Aboot and vEOS release combination you want, but make sure that the two are compatible.
-If you are not sure the two files you indend to use are compatible, please contact support@arista.com.
+**NOTE:** You can use any Aboot and vEOS release combination you want, but make sure that the two are compatible.
+If you are not sure the two files you intend to use are compatible, please contact support@arista.com.

  * **Virtual Networks**
      If you have not configured the vmnets described in the diagram above, you can run ```sudo ./setup-fusion.sh``` to do this for you.
 Note that VMWare should be started when you run this command.
 You can modify the script to only modify/create certain vmnets.